pier4all/data-versioning/README.md

 # data-versioning
-Repository for evaluating the different approaches to data versioning
+Repository for evaluating the different approaches to data versioning.
+Library available as NPM module.

 ## Instructions